bruvellu/cephalic-furrow/3-text/furrow.md

 When embryonic tissues extend or invaginate, they push and pull on neighboring tissues.
 These mechanical interactions provide essential information to embryonic cells throughout development and ultimately shape the end morphology of tissues and organs [@Collinet2021-qa].
 However, how mechanical forces influence the *evolution* of morphogenesis in early embryonic development remains unclear.
-To investigate the interplay between genetics and mechanics during the evolution of morphogenesis, we studied a prominent but enigmatic epithelial fold that forms in the head--trunk boundary of flies during gastrulation---the cephalic furrow [@Hartenstein1985-zs; @Spencer2015-td].
+To investigate the interplay between genetics and mechanics during the evolution of morphogenesis, we studied a prominent but enigmatic epithelial fold that forms at the head--trunk boundary of flies during gastrulation---the cephalic furrow [@Hartenstein1985-zs; @Spencer2015-td].

 <!--- Morphogenesis is a complex sequence of patterning and physical events.-->
 <!--- Under genetic control, tissues can fold via intrinsic cell-generated forces.-->